-- Commands the respect of his/her Board colleagues. - Comments and observations are valued by Executive Directors and management alike. - Is seen as even-handed in all his/her dealings with the Board and management. - Supports executives in their leadership of the business whilst monitoring their conduct and performance. - Is well informed about the Group and has a strong command of the issues relevant to the business, ensuring he/she is sufficiently and appropriately informed of relevant matters prior to taking part in Board or Board Committee discussion and decisions.
+- Commands the respect of his/her Board colleagues. - Comments and observations are valued by Executive Directors and management alike. - Is seen as even-handed in all his/her dealings with the Board and management. - Supports executives in their leadership of the business whilst monitoring their conduct and performance. - Is well informed about the Company and has a strong command of the issues relevant to the business.